 Installing a kayak seat is one of the easier things to do when you are outfitting and customizing your kayak.
+It’s important that it’s done right to make sure your seat is comfortable.
 Of course, that does not mean it cannot feel a little daunting if you are outfitting your kayak for the first time.
 Fortunately, you can count on this comprehensive guide for seat installation.

 What Do I Pay Extra Attention To When Installing A Kayak Seat?

 Even though you will always have a manual to follow, there are some additional things you need to think about that are not necessarily mentioned seat installation manuals.
 One of those things is the location of your seat.

 Avid kayakers usually have a preferred location for the seat as well as the accompanying straps.
 While you have some freedom when it comes down to choosing the location, the type of kayak you have can rule out some of the options.

 Once you decide the location, grab the seat, and situate the fold of the seat right up to the back of the seat area.
 Next, attach the matching clips to the accompanying accessories on your kayak.
 Once attached, you can adjust the straps until it meets your personal preferences.

 After installing your seat, it is always a good idea to check the shape of the backrest.
 Seats that are probably installed usually have a slight curve to them, so always look for this curve if you are unsure about your seat installation.